ChillingCpp/ConvexHull-From-Image/README.md

 # Solution for non-transparent background images

-You have to add some pixels with same color represent the convex hull vertices of the image. and rewrite the checkColor function to match your pixels colors.
+You have to add some pixels with same color represent the convex hull vertices of the image. and rewrite the checkcolor function to match your pixels colors.